Dictatorship: Structure

-The leader of a dictatorship is called a dictator.
 The power structures of dictatorships vary, and different definitions of dictatorship consider different elements of this structure.
 Political scientists such as Juan José Linz and Samuel P. Huntington identify key attributes that define the power structure of a dictatorship, including a single leader or a small group of leaders, the exercise of power with few limitations, limited political pluralism, and limited mass mobilization.

-The dictator exercises broad power over the government and society, but other individuals are necessary to carry out the dictator's rule.
-These individuals form an inner circle, making up a class of elites that hold a degree of power within the dictatorship and receive benefits in exchange for their support.
-They may be military officers, party members, or friends and family of the dictator.
-Elites are also the primary political threats of a dictator, as they can leverage their power to influence or overthrow the dictatorship.
+The dictator exercises most or total power over the government and society, but sometimes elites are necessary to carry out the dictator's rule.
+They form an inner circle, making up a class of elites that hold a degree of power within the dictatorship and receive benefits in exchange for their support.
+They may be military officers, party members, friends, or family of the dictator.
+Elites are also the primary political threats to a dictator, as they can leverage their power to influence or overthrow the dictatorship.
 The inner circle's support is necessary for a dictator's orders to be carried out, causing elites to serve as a check on the dictator's power.
 To enact policy, a dictator must either appease the regime's elites or attempt to replace them.
 Elites must also compete to wield more power than one another, but the amount of power held by elites also depends on their unity.
 Factions or divisions among the elites will mitigate their ability to bargain with the dictator, resulting in the dictator having more unrestrained power.
-A unified inner circle has the capacity to overthrow a dictator, and the dictator must make greater concessions to the inner circle to stay in power.
-This is particularly true when the inner circle is made up of military officers that have the resources to carry out a military coup.
+A unified inner circle can overthrow a dictator, and the dictator must make greater concessions to the inner circle to stay in power.
+This is particularly true when the inner circle is made up of military officers who have the resources to carry out a military coup.